• ECTS

 Description

-Statistical data are becoming more and more massive.
-Before modeling them, it is essential to explore them and to reduce their dimension while losing as little information as possible.
-This is the objective of this course on multidimensional exploratory statistics.
-From a methodological point of view, the tools used are essentially those of Euclidean geometry.
-The statistical problems and notions will be translated into the language of Euclidean geometry before being treated in this framework.
-The two families of exploratory methods that will be seen in this course are:
+Statistical data are becoming ever more massive.
+Before modeling them, it is essential to explore them and reduce their dimensions, losing as little information as possible.
+This is the aim of this course in multidimensional exploratory statistics.
+Methodologically, the tools used are essentially those of Euclidean geometry.
+Statistical problems and notions will therefore be translated into the language of Euclidean geometry before being treated in this framework.
+The two families of exploratory methods covered in this course are:

-1) automatic classification methods, which group observations into classes and reduce the disparity of the observations to the disparity between these classes;
+1) automatic classification methods, which group observations into classes and reduce the disparity between observations to the disparity between these classes;

-2) component analysis methods, which search for the main directions of disparity between observations and provide interpretable images of this disparity in reduced dimension.
+2) component analysis methods, which search for the main directions of disparity between observations and provide images of this disparity that can be interpreted in reduced dimensions.

 Read more